semagnum/light-painter/docs/index.markdown

 Here are some general painting tips:

-- Draw on multiple surfaces, preferably ones facing different directions.
-- The operators can handle some cases where the surfaces you paint face different directions, but avoid complete opposite directions for better results.
+- Draw on multiple surfaces.
+The operators can handle most cases where surfaces face different directions.
+If the average of the surface direction is zero, Light Painter will automatically set the lamp count to per stroke to attempt to resolve successfully.
 - Spot lamps prefer circular strokes.
   But if you do not trust your drawing ability, a painted line representing the diameter is sufficient.